 Choosing the proper shoe can be a daunting task.
 There are so many to choose from and how do you know what is right for you?
 Running shoe technology has changed over the years, mostly to provide more cushioning and protection to our feet.

-The problem with traditional running shoes is that it puts the foot in an unnatural position.
-This forces you to run with a jarring heel strike that causes strain to the foot, calf, knee and back.
-These shoes offer so much protection that our feet lose strength because we aren’t using the muscles and tendons.
+The problem with traditional running shoes is that they put feet in what most would concede is an unnatural position.
+This forces you to run with a jarring heel strike that can cause strain to the foot, calf, knee and back.
+Traditional running shoes offer so much protection that for many of us, our feet lose strength because we aren’t using the muscles and tendons as much.

-Barefoot shoes allow our feet to remain in a natural position.
+Barefoot shoes allow our feet to remain in what most would consider a natural position.
 A zero-drop means the ball of the foot and heel are the same distance from the ground.
-This puts our body into a natural alignment giving us better posture.
-Wearing a barefoot shoe leads to a more natural toe strike, causing less strain on joints.
+This puts our body into a more natural alignment which can lead to better posture.
+Wearing a barefoot shoe can lead to a more natural toe strike, which can lead to less strain on joints.

 However, transitioning from a traditional shoe to a barefoot shoe will require some patience and practice.
 Your feet will need an adjustment period to build up strength from lack of use.
 You’ll need to listen to your body and feet to gradually make the switch.